davval-ki/AppliedEpi/README.md

 # AppliedEpi
-Course matwerial for Applied Epidemiology
+Course material for Applied Epidemiology
+All the content of this folder is meant purely for educational purposes and accessory to the course Applied Epidemiology @ Karolinska insitute, Sweden.